iliassjabali/Algorithms/README.md

-# algorithms with c++, and working with algorithms/.
+# Algorithms with c++/c, with an application of algorithms